Shnatsel/http-denial-of-potatoes/README.md

 ## License

-Licensed under any of Apache 2.0, MIT or Zlib, license at your option.
+Licensed under any of Apache 2.0, MIT or Zlib license, at your option.